MarcOnTheMoon/cubes/README.md

 <img src="./assets/images/CubeSolver.jpg" width="500">

 ### Deep learning
 In scope of his Master thesis, Finn has trained several models to solve scrambled Pocket cubes.
 Furthermore, he has developed a program to scan the colors of Pocket cubes placed in the Pocket cube device and physically unscramble them.
-The [Master thesis](docs/) is available in the folder "docs" (in German language).
+The Master thesis in German language is available on the university website ([PDF link](https://reposit.haw-hamburg.de/bitstream/20.500.12738/17317/1/MA_Deep_Reinforcement_Learning_maschinellen_Erlernen_Strategien.pdf)).
 An extended [OpenAI gym environment](src/pocket_cube_gym) with 2D and 3D rendering and a simple [sample agent and policy](src/pocket_cube_models/sample) to demonstrate its use are in "src".
 The application software and training of more sophisticated models will follow - please be patient.

 <img src="./assets/images/PocketCubeGym2D.png" height="300"> <img src="./assets/images/PocketCubeGym3D.png" height="300">